carlwa13/parkur/README.md

 # parkur
-This is a Pygame training Repo thank you to DaFluffyPotato in youtube
+This is a Pygame training Repo.

+thank you to DaFluffyPotato in youtube